WisPaper: Your AI Scholar Search Engine: Introduction

 \section{Introduction}

-The exponential growth of scientific publications presents unprecedented challenges for researchers attempting to stay current in their fields \cite{article}.
-Efficiently identifying relevant work and systematically managing findings over time have become increasingly time-consuming and cognitively demanding\cite{kingsley2011}.
+The exponential growth of scientific publications presents unprecedented challenges for researchers attempting to stay current in their fields~\cite{article}.
+Efficiently identifying relevant work and systematically managing findings over time have become increasingly time-consuming and cognitively demanding~\cite{kingsley2011}.
+Two fundamental problems underlie this challenge.